tugraskan/SWIFT/doc/VS-Win.md

 The build configuration can always be recreated by <kbd>Right</kbd> + <kbd>Click</kbd> on the `CMakeLists.txt` file in the solution explorer and select `Delete Cache and Reconfigure`.

-**Compiling.**  SWAT+ can be compiled by selecting the menu item `Build | Build All` or `Build | Rebuild All`.
+**Compiling.**  SWIFT can be compiled by selecting the menu item `Build | Build All` or `Build | Rebuild All`.
 It will compile all Fortran files and link the executable.
 The name of the executable contains the compiler name, architecture, and version.
 The version is obtained automatically from the latest tag in GitHub.

 <img title="" src="BuildAll.png" alt="Rer" width="517" data-align="center">

-Since SWAT+ it is compiled and linked with the Intel compiler and linker, the SWAT+ executable (for Windows) is dynamically linked.
+Since SWIFT it is compiled and linked with the Intel compiler and linker, the SWIFT executable (for Windows) is dynamically linked.
 Additional run-time libraries (DLLs) are needed for execution on another machine that does not have Visual Studio installed. ([Intel® C++ and Fortran Compilers Redistributable Libraries by Version](https://www.intel.com/content/www/us/en/developer/articles/tool/compilers-redistributable-libraries-by-version.html))

-**Running/Debugging.**  The created SWAT+ executable can be tested now.
-The Visual Studio project needs to be configured with the folder containing a SWAT+ inputs to run. <kbd>Right</kbd> + <kbd>Click</kbd> on the file `CMakeLists.txt` in the solution explorer and select the menu item `Add Debug Configuration`.
+**Running/Debugging.**  The created SWIFT executable can be tested now.
+The Visual Studio project needs to be configured with the folder containing a SWIFT inputs to run. <kbd>Right</kbd> + <kbd>Click</kbd> on the file `CMakeLists.txt` in the solution explorer and select the menu item `Add Debug Configuration`.

 <img title="" src="AddDebug.png" alt="Rer" width="331" data-align="center">

 In the next dialog select the `Default` entry in the list of multiple debug configuration options and press the `Select` button.
-A default Visual Studio launch configuration file `launch.vs.json` gets created if not present in your SWAT+ project setting and will open up for editing.
+A default Visual Studio launch configuration file `launch.vs.json` gets created if not present in your SWIFT project setting and will open up for editing.

 ```JSON
 {